 Sleep Apnea Treatment In Bethesda, MD

 Sleep apnea is becoming increasingly common for Americans.
 When left undiagnosed and untreated, this condition can have serious consequences and negatively affect your total body wellness.
-Our Bethesda, MD dentist creates custom night guards and oral appliances as less invasive forms of sleep apnea treatment.
+We create custom night guards and oral appliances as less invasive forms of sleep apnea treatment.
 Both custom-made night guards and mandibular oral appliances are more comfortable solutions for patients suffering from sleep apnea and its side effects.

 What Is Sleep Apnea?